-Part Five of Keeping Children Safe in Education 2022 focuses on sexual violence and sexual harassment.
+In Keeping Children Safe in Education September 2018 Part Five was added to include child on child sexual violence and sexual harassment.
 We have therefore incorporated the key guidance from this section which should be accessed for more information.

-There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021.
+There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021

 In early 2021 Ofsted was asked by the government to carry out a rapid review of the extent of sexual harassment and sexual abuse in schools and colleges following the setting up of a website called 'Everyone's Invited'.
 The website asked those who had experienced sexual harassment and sexual abuse by their peers to share their testimonials on the site.
 Over 50,000 have been shared to date.
 The report summarised the findings and recommendations.
-This has further influenced the guidance given to schools in relation to child-on-child abuse